nikitakent/solana-ecosystem/1 - The Validators.md

 **Inflationary Rewards**

 Solana has incorporated a dynamic inflation schedule as part of their economic design for validators and stakers.
 To incentivise early participation in securing the network, Solana pays out an annual inflation to stakers.
-Solana has set inflation to be decreasing over time, and at steady-state is supposed to be set between $1.5-2$%, starting at $15$% and reducing by $current_inflation_rate - 0.15$ annually.
+Solana has set inflation to be decreasing over time, and at steady-state is supposed to be set between $1.5-2$%, starting at $15$% and reducing by $currentinflationrate - currentinflationrate * 0.15$ annually.
 Currently, inflation is set at approximately $5.5$%, and stakers who choose to stake with validators that are reliably voting with low latency are rewarded by getting a higher percentage of the inflationary reward.
 For example:

 - Validator A: Voting skip rate of 0.2, High Latency (slow)
 - Validator B: Voting skip rate of 0.01, Low Latency (fast)